 Cosmetics Regulation 1223/2009 aims to ensure the safety of cosmetic product consumers.
-This means that each cosmetic product has to be the subject of a safety assessment performed by a qualified person before the product can be placed on the EU market.
+This means that each cosmetic product must be the subject of a safety assessment performed by a qualified person, before the product can be placed on the EU market.

 |In order to demonstrate that a cosmetic product complies with Article 3, the responsible person shall, prior to placing a cosmetic product on the market, ensure that the cosmetic product has undergone a safety assessment on the basis of the relevant information and that a cosmetic product safety report is set up in accordance with Annex I. (EU Regulation 1223/2009, Article 10.1)|

-- Concludes whether the product is safe and in conformity with the regulation or not
+- Conclusion as to whether the product is safe and in conformity with the EU cosmetics regulation or not

-- Provides reasoning that led to such conclusion
+- The safety assessor’s scientific reasoning that led to such a conclusion

-- Lists any precautions for use that have to appear on the label
+- A list of any warnings and precautions for use that must appear on the label

-The EU Cosmetics Regulation also lists requirements for the safety assessors.
-That person should of course be knowledgeable about the EU cosmetics regulation, but the regulation also poses some additional requirements.
-It says that the safety assessment has to be carried out by a person in possession of a diploma or other evidence of formal qualifications awarded on completion of a university course of theoretical and practical study in pharmacy, toxicology, medicine or a similar discipline, from the EU, or a course recognized as equivalent in the EU.
+The EU cosmetics regulation also lists requirements for the safety assessors.
+The safety assessor should firstly, of course, be knowledgeable about the EU cosmetics regulation, but that is not sufficient.
+The regulation also stipulates some additional requirements.
+It states that the cosmetics safety assessment must be carried out by a person in possession of a diploma or other evidence of formal qualifications awarded on completion of a university course of theoretical and practical study in pharmacy, toxicology, medicine or a similar discipline, from the EU, or a course recognized as equivalent in the EU.